iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 If it does, return `rightMax` along with `true` meaning that the property holds so far, up the recursive calls.
 If it doesn't, return `false`.

 Also, keep in mind what you need to do if the node has only a left child or only a right child.
+This approach seems too complicated though!
+Always try to see if the problem can be solved using the 3 traversal techniques first and then try something more exotic!
+Since we've already discussed the complicated approach, let's look at its implementation as well (you can scroll down to approach 2 that uses traversal based solution if you like!)

 ```cpp
 template<typename T>